-The stories of women being beaten up for drawing water from well, people being harassed if their shadow falls on other men, devotees being stopped from entering into the temple and beaten up for touching idols of gods has become a common affair of newspapers headlines whenever I go through one.
-It seemed to me like a nightmare which has compelled me to look into the provisions in force that prohibit such differentiation.
+The stories of women being beaten up for drawing water from well, people being harassed if their shadow falls on other men, devotees being stopped from entering into the temple, and beaten up for touching idols of gods has become a common affair of newspapers headlines whenever I go through one.
+It seemed to me like a nightmare that has compelled me to look into the provisions in force that prohibit such differentiation.

 Scope of the word ‘Discrimination’: